YTasheva/Yuliya-React-Portfolio/README.md

 #### LinkedIn

-* Make sure to update your LinkedIn Profile with the new skills you've acquired since the last time it was updated.
+* Make sure to update your LinkedIn Profile with the new skills you've gotten since the last time it was updated.
 * If you do not have a LinkedIn profile, please create one.

 #### GitHub

-* Update GitHub profile with pinned repositories featuring those same projects.
+* Update the GitHub profile with pinned repositories featuring those same projects.

 ## Technical Acceptance Criteria